 That celebration is all the more bitter when you realize that she has to do it all over again the next day.
-And that’s really Inkline’s goal – to inform us that all of these troubles are a daily occurrence for these people.
+And that’s Inkline’s goal – to inform us that all of these troubles are a daily occurrence for these people.
 While we as players have the option to declare an in-game challenge as “not worth it,” these girls don’t have a choice.
 They have to get water because their family depends on it.

 However, it’s hard to ignore the technical difficulties of the game.
-Intentional or not, movement is stiff and can get downright frustrating at times.
+Intentional or not, the movement is stiff and can get downright frustrating at times.
 Some of the puzzles are tedious at best and cryptic at worst.
-If gameplay is the only way to teach us a lesson, Inkline falls short on that task.
+If the gameplay is the only way to teach us a lesson, Inkline falls short on that task.
 But when looking through the entire picture, it’s easy to ignore the game’s shortcomings and appreciate it for the goal it’s trying to accomplish.
 It’s a laudable and valiant effort, and Inkline should continue with these ventures.

 Note: Inkline Games provided a copy for review purposes.